otills/openvim/README.md

-## Welcome to GitHub Pages
+## Welcome to the documentation for OpenVIM - an open-source video microscope

+OpenVIM was developed by a group of scientists to record the dynamic process of biological development in large numbers of aquatic embryos over prolonged periods.
+It has proven effective for capturing complex responses of embryos and larvae and is supporting a new approach to visualising this fascinating period.

-You can use the [editor on GitHub](https://github.com/otills/openvim/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+is You can use the [editor on GitHub](https://github.com/otills/openvim/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.